Skip to main content

 4. Select SAVE.

-For any accounts where Log in with SSO is set to YES, the user now needs to access through SSO, using the appropriate credentials when prompted.
-For any accounts set to NO, the user needs to log in with their Dotdigital username and password.
+For accounts where Log in with SSO is set to YES, the managed user must log in through SSO.
+For accounts set to NO, they log in with their Dotdigital username and password.

 Learn more in Log in using SSO.